pratu16x7/Zeal-2015/README.md

 # Zeal15
-First attempt at a full-fledged graphical website
+First attempt to create a full-fledged graphical website